pnojai/hihk/content/about.md

 thumbnail: ""
 ---
 <img src="/./about_files/Jeffryes_HeadCrop.jpg" alt="" width="200px"/>
-## Jai Jeffryes - Classical Pianist and Data Analytics Programmer
+## Jai Jeffryes - Classical Pianist and Data Analytic Programmer

 Those who know me know I like hats, and I wear many of them.

 I am a professional musician with performances worldwide from North America to Paris, Berlin, and Tokyo, from the Ambassador Auditorium in Los Angeles to Lincoln Center in New York.

-I am a data analytics programmer.
-I analyze data and program applications in support of neuroscience research at the Sulzer Laboratory at Columbia University.
+I am a data analytic programmer.
+I support neuroscience research at the Sulzer Laboratory at Columbia University.

 As a musician, I focus on contemporary classical piano music.
 I produce recordings released on Composers Concordance Records and my own label, Steel Wig Records.
 I'm a Voting Member of The Recording Academy and vote in the Grammy Awards.